 The First Trimester Test is performed between 11 and 13 completed weeks of pregnancy to screen for Down syndrome.

-Inhibin B is a normal product of developing ovarian follicles.
-The amount of inhibin B measured in serum during the start of a new menstrual cycle is directly related to the number and health of small growing follicles.
+AMH is a normal product of developing ovarian follicles.
+The amount of AMH measured in serum during the start of a new menstrual cycle is directly related to the number and health of small growing follicles.

 Women & Infants' Prenatal Diagnosis Center, in collaboration with our Division of Prenatal and Special Testing, offers additional prenatal screenings for Down syndrome: two nuchal translucency (NT) based screening tests.